• Home

 Living with an alcoholic is hard.
 Love your life and live for your own happiness

 The suicide rate for Baby Boomers has risen significantly.
-But, in this post, I’m not talking about someone who has or who has attempted suicide.
+But, in this post, I’m not talking about someone who has committed suicide or attempted it.

 Unfortunately, many Baby Boomers are still abusing substances, having unsafe sex, or drinking themselves into a pickle. (literally)

 I prefer to write positive, encouraging, and fun posts on this blog, but sometimes it’s important to discuss the struggles we all go through in life.
 They take a huge toll on us.
-So this time, I’m putting myself out there to talk about something that’s hard to talk about.
+So this time, I’m putting myself out there to talk about a topic that is near and dear to my heart.

 I lived with an alcoholic who was bent on self-destruction.